ouleye/GettingAnd-CleaningData/Project/codebook.md

 -----------------|------------
 SubjectID        | Identifier of the 30 subjects Activity         | Activity name
-Domain           | Domain signal (Time or Frequency) component        | Acceleration signal Component (Body or Gravity) Instrument       | Measuring instrument (Accelerometer or Gyroscope) Jerk             | Jerk signal (True or False) Magnitude        | Magnitude of the signals calculated using the Euclidean norm (True or False) Axis             | 3-axial signals in the X, Y and Z directions (X, Y, or Z) Measure          | type of measure (Mean Value or Standard Deviation) Value            | Average for each observation
+Domain           | Domain signal component        | Acceleration signal Component Instrument       | Measuring instrument
+Jerk             | Jerk signal
+Magnitude        | Magnitude of the signals calculated using the Euclidean norm Axis             | 3-axial signals in the X, Y and Z directions Measure          | type of measure
+Value            | Average for each observation

 Variable Value